 Managers should always check in with drivers

 Managers should make it a habit to regularly check in with their drivers.
 Make this a routine practice before, during, and after their winter scheduled routes so you can both review driving safety topics.
 This assures them you’re looking out for their safety and want to avoid common holiday accidents.
-It also provides enough opportunity to remind them about driving defensively, safety driving tips, and addressing any sudden needs if the worst happens on the road.
+It also provides enough opportunity to remind them about driving defensively, safe driving tips, and addressing any sudden needs if the worst happens on the road.

 Prep the truck or commercial vehicle for the winter